 - DEI Events Calendar

-Melissa Lowery, Director
+Melissa Lowery, Director of DEI

-Brenda Cruz Jaimes, Associate Director
+Brenda Cruz Jaimes, MSW, LSSW Associate Director of DEI

 Understanding racism, white supremacy, and inequity requires both learning and unlearning.
 Here is a list of helpful resources to engage in the process.